11 Least-Crowded Islands in the Caribbean

 Sinn P. Photography/Shutterstock

 Those looking for a relaxing vacation that allows you to be fully immersed in the island culture should head to Hope Town, a quaint village on the Island of Elbow Cay, which is just one of the many cays in the barrier to the mainland of Abaco in the Bahamas.
 Located 200 miles east of West Palm Beach, Florida, and 100 miles north of Nassau, this hidden Caribbean gem is just 4.5 miles long and 1,080 yards at its widest point.
-With a population of only 400, it’s so remote that motorized vehicles are restricted from the towns, which adds to the simple and quiet atmosphere.
+With a population of about 450 people, it’s so remote that motorized vehicles are restricted from the towns, which adds to the simple and quiet atmosphere.
 Hope Town is known for its small-town charm with pastel clapboard cottages, hot pink bougainvillea, and its landmark 120-foot-tall candy-striped lighthouse, which is one of the last manual lighthouses in the world.
 Visitors can travel the island by foot, golf cart or bike; grab a snorkel and go scuba diving to explore the underwater sea park; bask in the sun on the island’s untouched, serene beaches; sail the ocean blue, or grab a bite at one of the local restaurants.
 Guests of the Hope Town Harbour Lodge, an Ascend Hotel Collection member, can take advantage of the hotel’s beachfront location, as well as walk to the historic downtown area, numerous shops, and restaurants.

 If you’ve ever taken a Caribbean cruise, you’ve probably been to San Juan, Puerto Rico.
 But this U.S. territory has so much more to offer, including Culebra, a municipality located 17 miles east of the Puerto Rican mainland.
 With a population under 2,000, you’ll be able to enjoy its beautiful white sand beaches, lagoons, and mangrove forests without fighting crowds.
 If you love bird watching, know that it’s home to one of the oldest bird sanctuaries in a United States territory—established in 1909 by President Teddy Roosevelt.
 And if you travel there in late spring or early summer, you’ll be treated to a variety of sea turtle species returning to the island to lay their eggs.
 Next, don’t miss these under-the-radar Caribbean gems.